Patrick Grant FREng

 Vesuvius Professor of Materials

-I received a B.Eng in Metallurgy and Materials Science from Nottingham University in 1987 and a D.Phil in Materials from Oxford University in 1991.
-After holding a Royal Society University Research Fellowship and then Lectureship in the Department of Materials, Oxford University, I became Vesuvius* Professor of Materials in 2004.
-I am a Chartered Engineer (C.Eng), a Fellow of the Institute of Materials, Minerals and Mining (FIMMM), and I was elected a Fellow of the Royal Academy of Engineering in 2010.
+I received a B.Eng in Metallurgy and Materials Science from Nottingham University and a D.Phil in Materials from Oxford University.
+After holding a Royal Society University Research Fellowship and then Lectureship in the Department of Materials, Oxford University, I became Vesuvius Professor of Materials in 2004.
+I am a Chartered Engineer (C.Eng), a Fellow of the Institute of Materials, Minerals and Mining (FIMMM), and became a Fellow of the Royal Academy of Engineering in 2010.

-From 1999 to 2004, I was Director of the Oxford Centre for Advanced Materials and Composites (OCAMAC) that helps to coordinate industrial materials related research across Oxford University, and was Director of the TSB-funded Faraday Advance transport network for materials from 2000 until 2007, and Executive Director of the Transport Node of the Materials KTN until 2014.
+From 1999 to 2004, I was Director of the Oxford Centre for Advanced Materials and Composites (OCAMAC) and was Director of the government funded Faraday Advance transport network for materials from 2000 until 2007, and Executive Director of the Transport Node of the Materials KTN until 2014.
 I was one of the founding academics of the Begbroke Science Park at Oxford University, now a major regional and international hub for innovation and close industrial-university collaboration.
-I was Deputy Head of the Maths, Physical and Life Sciences Division at Oxford University 2012-14, and I became Head of Materials in October 2015.
+I was Deputy Head of the Maths, Physical and Life Sciences Division at Oxford University 2012-14, and Head of the Department of Materials 2015-18.
+In October 2018, I became Pro-Vice-Chancellor for Research.

 I was a member of 2008 Research Assessment Exercise panel for Metallurgy and Materials and a member of the UK Fusion Advisory Board 2007-12.
 I wrote evidence paper New and Advanced Materials for the UK Government Office of Science Foresight Report Future of Manufacturing (2013).
-I advise the UK Engineering and Physical Sciences Research Council through the Strategic Advisor Network.
-I am a member of the Rolls-Royce Materials, Manufacture and Structures Advisory Board and the Constellium Scientific Council; I am a non-executive director of Isis Innovation Ltd, Oxford University's technology transfer company.
+I am a member of the Constellium Scientific Council and a non-executive director of Oxford University Innovation Ltd, the University's technology transfer company.

 Professor Patrick Grant FREng